Antoine-Marin-Git/Antoine-Marin-Git.github.io/README.md

 # Subsystems decomposition for mass assessment

 This part aims to give a comprehensive subsystems decomposition of the ion engine.
-It chooses a specific choice of components and is therefore representative of one particular configuration.
+As is, it is based on a specific choice of components and is therefore representative of one particular configuration.
 It be updated to represent any ion engine given one's specific constraints or engineering reality.
 The Ion Propulsion System is therefore decomposed into 3 submodules: